 6. Map It: Start mapping where you are harassed (google earth offers a free tool to do so with a tutorial) or contribute your story to someone who has a map to help visually show its volume.
 If there are patterns about where it occurs, then you can ask the police or a local business to help intervene in that area.

-10. Take Self Defense: Take and/or encourage others to take self defense classes so they feel more empowered to safely confront their harasser(s).
-[Where I live there a great organization called Defend Yourself holds an annual workshop about dealing with street harassers]
+11. Take Self Defense: Take and/or encourage others to take self defense classes so they feel more empowered to safely confront their harasser(s).
+[In Washington, DC, there is a great organization called Defend Yourself which often holds workshops about dealing with street harassers]

 |Lucé Tomlin-Brenner’s stand-up comedy routine